 Right now, Robinhood is looking to raise fresh capital to meet its obligations to the authorities to allow investors to trade stocks such as GameStop again.
 So the mania is likely to continue.

 Stories like this always make me think of Nassim Taleb, author of the book “The Black Swan”.
-When violent events hit complex systems, the consequences can be nasty and possibly unforeseeable for many (what happens when all the big banks have finance short-sellers or have extreme short positions themselves?).
+When violent events hit complex systems, the consequences can be nasty and possibly unforeseeable for many (what happens when all the big banks have financed short-sellers or have initiated extreme short positions themselves?).

 So the question is, what will remain after this story ends?
 Well, obviously frustrated private investors and maybe a reinforced image of those (big banks, “smart” money, big money) up there and us (poor money, dumb money, retail investors) down here, which is not healthy for a society.
 The private investors have used their leverage, just as the short-sellers used their leverage with all the capital and the publications of studies and market reports.